-Now, I want to start with a question: When was the last time you were “childish”?
-For kids like me, being called childish can be a occurrence.
-Every time we make irrational demands, exhibit irresponsible behavior, or display other signs of being normal American citizens, we are called childish. really bothers me.
+Now, I want to with a question: When was the last time you were called “childish”?
+For kids like me, called childish can be a frequent occurrence.
+Every time we make irrational demands, exhibit irresponsible behavior, or display any other signs of being normal American citizens, we are called childish.
+Which really bothers me.
 After all, take a look at these events: Imperialism and colonization, world wars, George W. Bush.
 Ask yourself, who’s responsible?
 Adults.

 00:37

 Now, what have kids done?
-Well, Anne Frank touched with her powerful account of the Holocaust.
+Well, Anne Frank touched millions with her powerful account of Holocaust.
 Ruby Bridges helped to end segregation in the United States.
-And, most recently, Charlie helped to raise 120,000 pounds for Haiti, on his little bike.
-So you can see evidenced by such examples, age has absolutely nothing do with it.
-The traits the word “childish” addresses are seen so often in adults, that we should abolish this age-discriminatory word, it comes to criticizing behavior associated with irresponsibility and irrational thinking.
+And, most recently, Charlie Simpson helped raise 120,000 pounds for Haiti, on his little bike.
+So as you can see evidenced by such examples, age has absolutely nothing to do with it.
+The traits the word “childish” addresses are seen so often in adults, that we should abolish this age-discriminatory word, when it comes criticizing behavior associated with irresponsibility and irrational thinking.

 01:14